-In 2018 Lyne Marshall’s Re:Location exhibition is being exhibited at Barossa Regional Gallery in South Australia from 5th September to 23rd October.
-During March 2017 it was shown at Manning Regional Gallery in Taree NSW and from the 19th August to 16th October 2017 it was exhibited at Ipswich Art Gallery, in Queenland.
+From the 5th September to the 23rd october in 2018 Lyne Marshall’s Re:Location exhibition is being exhibited at BAROSSA REGIONAL GALLERY.
+In March 2017 it was shown at Manning Regional Gallery in Taree NSW and from the 19th August to 16th October 2017 it was exhibited at Ipswich Art Gallery, in Queenland.

 ‘My RE:Location Project began with an overseas journey to Ireland, Scotland and England in 2015 to visit the lands of my ancestors who emigrated to Australia in the 1880s.
 I placed ten little ‘Art Pods’ containing my own artworks into the places they had lived before migrating to Australia, and this emotional experience triggered the ideas and content for this exhibition’.

 The artwork has evolved into three parts

 DIGITALLY MASTERED PIGMENT PRINTS on metal substrate

 SCULPTURES of wood, resin and metal

 ACRYLIC PAINTINGS on canvas and synthetic paper

 ‘The six seabird images, each a LED print of three on metal, were created from photographs taken in Dover in the UK, and represent the migration of my ancestors.
 The sculptures, made from metal found in outback Australian regions, allude to the early settlements and the landscape paintings refer to the legacy of this island continent that I to call home.
 They represent the ‘now’, and the reason I chose to paint the essence of the Australian landscape’.

 Other important aspects of this exhibition include a video by Peter Marshall, documenting the journey through time, and a new book titled Relocation as Inspiration: Creating from Diverse Landscapes, available in the gallery shop.
 An interactive element involves the positioning of Art Pods in the local outdoor environment, to be found by gallery visitors.